roddrigoqueiroz/rocketseat-challange-daily-diet-api/README.md

 - To be able to use them, I have to install a node package that is capable of reading the `.env` file
 - The package `dotenv` makes the env variables available in the global variable `process.env`

+## Pre-handlers

+- If I want to check for a variable before executing a given code (a route call, for example), I should create a middleware function that checks if the data is valid or not.
+If it isn't, thent I should return from the function, else, do nothing